Woonsocket, South Dakota

-Woonsocket is a city in Sanborn County, South Dakota.
+Woonsocket is a city in Sanborn County, South Dakota, United States.
 The population was 631 at the 2020 census.
 It is the county seat of Sanborn County.

 History

 Woonsocket was developed in 1883 as a railroad town because of its location at the junction on the Chicago, Milwaukee and Saint Paul Railroad.
 C.H.
 Prior, the superintendent of the railroad, named the town Woonsocket after his home town of Woonsocket, Rhode Island.
 The town was incorporated in 1888.

 Woonsocket was known for an artesian well which was drilled in 1888.
 It was claimed that in its prime, the well flowed over 8,000 gallons per minute out of the six inch wide pipe.
 The well was capped off in 1906.

 2003 South Dakota tornado outbreak

-On June 24, 2003, an F3 tornado passed just west of town, it was one of 67 tornadoes that touched down on June 24, holding a record for "Most tornadoes to touch down in the state in one day".
+On June 24, 2003, an F3 tornado passed just west of town; it was one of 67 tornadoes that touched down on June 24, holding a record for "Most tornadoes to touch down in the state in one day".